trustoverip/tswg-keri-specification/spec/spec.md

 ##### Non-establishment Dead-attack

 A successful non-establishment Dead-Attack first must compromise the set of signing keys for some past but stale interaction (non-establishment) event; second, create an alternate verifiable version of that stale interaction event; and third, propagate this alternate event to a given validator before the original event has had time to propagate to that validator or any other component the validator may access as First-Seen.
-This looks like what is commonly known as an eclipse attack on a validator {{eclispe attack}}.
+This looks like what is commonly known as an [[ref: Eclipse Attack]] on a validator.
 To protect against such an attack, a controller must propagate the event sufficiently widely enough that the attacker cannot eclipse all components, such as Watchers, that the validator may consult.
 The more distant the stale event is in the past the more difficult it becomes to mount a successful eclipse attack because the event would have more time to be universally propagated to the full network of watchers.
 Otherwise, the Validator would have already First-seen the original event and the compromised event would be dropped i.e., cannot be accepted as First-seen by the Validator.
 Network propagation times are, at most, seconds and may be as little as milliseconds, which only opens a very short time window of how stale a stale event may be before it is sufficiently protected from any such eclipse attack.
 Should the event also be protected with a witness pool, then the attacker must compromise not only the stale signing keys but also a threshold satisficing number of witnesses protecting that event.
 This could make a non-establishment attack practically infeasible.

 The one exception would be the case where the event's key state has only a single signing key and a single prior pre-rotated key that has been repurposed as the single signing key, which the signing key has been compromised.
 In this case, the attacker could then attempt an establishment Dead-attack by creating a compromised state rotation event using the stale compromised signing key as a compromised rotation key in order to compromise the immediately prior establishment event.
 The attacker can then rotate in a set of witnesses under its control so that witness compromise is not needed.
 Notwithstanding this exploit, as the next paragraphs explain, the controller is still protected against an establishment Dead-attack as long as the original event has had time to propagate as First-seen to any component, such as a watcher the Validator chooses to consult.